theBlackCat-OC/references-gallery/README.md

 ## Wait, the [GitHub Pages](https://theblackcat-oc.github.io/references-gallery/) has NSFW!?!? monkaTOS

-Not hosted on GitHub so...
+The NSFW content is not hosted on GitHub so...
 PepeLa